HAL 9000: 2010: Odyssey Two (novel) and 2010: The Year We Make Contact (film)

 In the 1982 novel 2010: Odyssey Two written by Clarke, HAL is restarted by his creator, Dr. Chandra, who arrives on the Soviet spaceship Leonov.

 Prior to leaving Earth, Dr. Chandra has also had a discussion with HAL's twin, SAL 9000.
 Like HAL, SAL was created by Dr. Chandra.
 Whereas HAL was characterized as being "male", SAL is characterized as being "female" (voiced by Candice Bergen in the film) and is represented by a blue camera eye instead of a red one.

 Dr. Chandra discovers that HAL's crisis was caused by a programming contradiction: he was constructed for "the accurate processing of information without distortion or concealment", yet his orders, directly from Dr. Heywood Floyd at the National Council on Astronautics, required him to keep the discovery of the Monolith TMA-1 a secret for reasons of national security.
 This contradiction created a "Hofstadter-Moebius loop", reducing HAL to paranoia.
 Therefore, HAL made the decision to kill the crew, thereby allowing him to obey both his hardwired instructions to report data truthfully and in full, and his orders to keep the monolith a secret.
-In essence: if the crew were dead, he would no longer have to keep the information secret.
+If the crew were dead, he would no longer have to keep the information secret.

 The alien intelligence initiates a terraforming scheme, placing the Leonov, and everybody in it, in danger.
 Its human crew devises an escape plan which unfortunately requires leaving the Discovery and HAL behind to be destroyed.
 Dr. Chandra explains the danger, and HAL willingly sacrifices himself so that the astronauts may escape safely.
 In the moment of his destruction the monolith-makers transform HAL into a non-corporeal being so that David Bowman's avatar may have a companion.